-At the start of the Autumn Term, all of KS1 parents are invited to observe an instructional phonics video to support them in reading at home.
+In the Autumn Term, FS parents are invited to a phonics information session to support them in reading at home.

 Towards the end of Autumn Term, parents of children who are not making enough progress will be invited to attend an intervention workshop where additional support and strategies are offered.
 This letter is sent by the head teacher and if they cannot attend on the day it is ensured they make an appointment at another time.